-Information that will be supposed to add in the document should be appropriate, useful and, the most important, it should be correct.
+Information that will be supposed to add to the document should be appropriate, useful and, most important, it should be correct.

 Type of Structure

-Structure of a document or format of the document is crucial the documentation process.
-Ideally, it should be consistent, as far as possible, throughout all similar category of projects or activities.
+The structure of a document or format of the document is crucial to the documentation process.
+Ideally, it should be consistent, as far as possible, throughout all similar categories of projects or activities.

 However, the structure depends on many varying factors, like: